 - Inquire deeply into Hindu mythology, philosophy and practice, Learn about Buddhist philosophy and attend a meditation retreat, and Islam in its Indian context.

-- Investigate issues of health and education, urbanization, the caste system, human rights, globalization, gender, and poverty.
+- Investigate issues of health, education, urban migration, the caste system, human rights, gender, social inequality, poverty, climate change and more.